Close to Paimpol, Beauport Abbey is an abbey of the Premonstratensian order next to the sea, a stop-off point for pilgrims on their way to Compostela.

 The monastery is occupied by Premonstratensian until 1790.
 Until then, they have developed an area of nearly 70 hectares forming a community that could almost stand on its own.
 The farmland included apple orchards and fig trees, a vegetable garden but also a rose garden and a French garden.
 Encircled by the dykes protecting the rushing tides, he was surrounded by salt marshes where cattle grazed, and a pond for trapping fish.

-It was in 1862 that it will be classified a historical monument and almost reduced to a state of ruin, it will be acquired by the Conservatoire du Littoral in 1992.
-This will be the beginning of some resurrection, some buildings being restored and other statements in order not to disappear forever.
+In 1862 it was classified as a historical monument and almost reduced to a state of ruin.
+In 1992 it was acquired by the Conservatoire du Littoral.
+This was the beginning of some resurrection, some buildings being restored in order not to disappear forever.